gitmft/mft2hcm/README.md

 ## Testing

 This package does not have it's own testing commands.
-See the underlying mft-upload tests.
+See the underlying mft-upload tests and uses the following substitution variables.

 ## History